opendocsg/slw-judgments-backfill/2011_SGCA_40/report.md

 40     We would again caution, as we did above (at [37]), that care should be taken to differentiate between factors relevant to jurisdiction and those relevant to the exercise of discretion.
 The passages cited from _Shirley Ooi_ (at [27]) and _Pacific Integrated Logistics_ (at [7]) were written in the context of the exercise of the discretion against a foreign plaintiff _after_ jurisdiction had already been established.
 That said, in this specific instance we find that the rationale stated in those cases is relevant in relation to determining the basis for jurisdiction.
 This is further supported by the very similar passage in _Logue_ (at [18]), which was written in the context of determining the meaning of the phrase “ordinarily resident outside Australia” for the purposes of finding jurisdiction to order security for costs.

 41     While we recognise that “ease of enforcement” is a rationale for the jurisdiction under O 23 r 1(1)( _a_ ), we must state that it is not a determinative factor in all questions arising under that rule.
 This caveat was recognised by the Judge at [34] of the Judgment in relation to the exercise of his discretion: we would add that it is equally applicable in relation to the question of jurisdiction.
-It is established law, for example, that the impecuniosity of a plaintiff who is a natural person cannot of itself found jurisdiction to give security for costs (see _Ho Wing On Christopher and others v ECRC Land Pte Ltd (in liquidation)_ [2006] 4 SLR(R) 817 (“ _Christopher Ho_ ”) at [71]).
+It is established law, for example, that the impecuniosity of a plaintiff who is a natural person cannot of itself found jurisdiction to give security for costs (see _Ho Wing On Christopher and others v ECRC Land Pte Ltd (in liquidation)_ <span class="citation">[2006] 4 SLR(R) 817</span> (“ _Christopher Ho_ ”) at [71]).
 This is in spite of the fact that enforcement of costs against such a plaintiff may be impossible, to say nothing of risky, expensive or delayed.
 Therefore, while the inconvenience of enforcing costs against a plaintiff

 ## 3